kittykatattack/helloElm/README.md

 Create an interactive application
 ---------------------------------

 `StartApp` is Elm's simple framework for helping you to easily make things interactive.
-It listens for changes to the user interface, updates the model with those changes, and then displays a new view that reflects those changes.
+It listens for changes to the user interface, updates the application model with those changes, and then displays a new view (what you see on-screen) that reflects those changes.
-Here's one of the simplest interactive applications you can make
+Here's one of the simplest interactive applications you can make.

 ```
 import Html.Attributes exposing (..)